OlegTheCat/unlisp-llvm/README.md

 LLVM-based compiler for a toy Lisp language.
 It has interactive REPL, supports AOT compilation and expr-by-expr file execution.

-For more info on how to run the compiler, refer to `cargo run -p unlisp -- --help`.

 ## Building

 ### Prerequisites